LeapingGorillaLTD/secretstore/src/LeapingGorilla.SecretStore.IntegrationTests/ReadMe.md

 ## AWS Tests

-1. Create a suitable user or role with access to KMS and DynamoDB.
+1. Create a suitable user or role with access to KMS and DynamoDB in EU-West-1 region.

-2. Create a key in KMS.
+2. Create a key in KMS in EU-West-1 region.
 The role created in step 1 should be able to use the key.
+The key should be set to:
+    * Symmetric
+    * Encrypt and Decrypt
+    * KMS Generated Material
+    * Single-region

 3. Add the ARN for the key created in step 2 to the `KmsTestKeyArn.txt` file.
 This should exist on a single line without any quotes or angle brackets like: